6th Cavalry Brigade (United States): World War II

 On 21 April 1942, the 6th Tank Group was constituted in the Army of the United States, continuing the lineage of the old 3rd Cavalry Brigade.
 On 23 April, the group was activated at Camp Bowie, Texas.
 On 1 February 1944 the group was redesignated as the 6th Armored Group.
 The group went on to fight during the Battle of Normandy, and the subsequent North West Europe Campaign, including the Crossing of the Rhine, Battle of the Bulge, and Advance into Western Germany.
 On 22 October 1945 the group was inactivated at Camp Myles Standish, Massachusetts, and disbanded 2 July 1952.

-Cold War
+Air Cavalry

 On 21 February 1975 the 6th Cavalry Brigade was reconstituted at Fort Hood, Texas in the Regular Army and subsequently assigned to the III Corps.
 By 1989 the brigade added the suffix '(Air Combat)', and was organised as follows: